 Listen, I’m not just talking about a few cigarettes or ashtrays either.
-As you’ve seen from my graphs earlier and you will see all too clearly in my detailed spreadsheets toward the end of this book, many of the Coen brothers’ films have well over 200 tobacco incidents.
+As you’ve seen from my graphs earlier and you will see all too clearly in my detailed spreadsheets in the films section, many of the Coen brothers’ films have well over 200 tobacco incidents.
 Yes, 200 tobacco incidents!
 Could that possibly be an accident?
 Some Coen films even have over 600 tobacco incidents.
 The magnum opus “Hudsucker” has over 750 tobacco incidents.
 That’s an average of over 7 hits of tobacco per minute, every minute.
 It really is astonishing when you do the math.
 Seriously, you would truly have to be a genius to create a believable and entertaining story in which to cram that much tobacco without it feeling strictly like a commercial… And the Coen brothers have done exactly that, time and time again.

 Ultimately it must have been someone’s full time job on every set — if not the Coen brothers themselves — to keep cartons of cigarettes & Zippo lighters handy for all of the actors.
 Not to mention the amount of time it would take for someone to constantly monitor the actors’ cigarette lengths for continuity reasons.
 When it comes to films being viewed around the world by millions of impressionable brains, why would anyone be that concerned about realism related to tobacco?
 To me, it seems like the Coen brothers really are just trying to find any “vehicles” on which to embed their favorite tobacco products.